 Although Moose are usually remembered as just another low-level group from the heyday of shoegaze, they had a little more depth than most other Kevin Shields-influenced guitar pedal worshippers.
-Their first album, 1992’s …XYZ, had the atmospheric guitar sounds also found on your Slowdive, Telescopes and MBV records but Moose were more apt to use them as accents for their songs, which were as influenced by jangle rock, country twang and 1960’s British pop as by their Creation Records contemporaries (a cover of Fred Neil’s “Everybody’s Talking” – made famous by Harry Nilsson via the Midnight Cowboy Soundtrack- gives you a pretty good idea of where their head was at).
+Their first album, 1992’s …XYZ, had the atmospheric guitar sounds also found on your Slowdive, Telescopes and MBV records but Moose were more apt to use them as accents for their songs, which were as influenced by jangle rock, country twang and 1960’s British pop as by their Creation Records contemporaries (a cover of Fred Neil’s “Everybody’s Talking” – made famous by Harry Nilsson via the Midnight Cowboy Soundtrack- gives you a pretty good idea of where their heads were at).
 For every sweeping bit of guitar miasma there’s something a little more earthbound like a mandolin, flute or a string quartet.
 While the band wrote some really good songs a lot of the album’s success can be placed on producer Mitch Easter.
 Perhaps best known for his work with R.E.M., Easter gives the album a seemingly endless depth of texture and color, that raises it to near-classic territory.
-Slap on a pair of good headphones and listen to “Polly” or “Soon Is Never Soon Enough” (which features backing vocals from Delores O’Riordan of The Cranberries) to hear just how important he was in taking a good song and making it even better with strings, vocal overdubs and other tasteful effects.
-In addition to the original thirteen-song album this reissue adds seven songs from the EP’s that preceded …XYZ.
+Slap on a pair of good headphones and listen to “Polly” or “Soon Is Never Soon Enough” (which features backing vocals from Delores O’Riordan of The Cranberries) to hear how he can take a good song and make it even better with strings, vocal overdubs and other tasteful effects.
+In addition to the original thirteen-songs, this reissue adds seven songs from the EP’s that preceded …XYZ.
 These songs come closer to shoegaze territory, with jet-engine guitars and an overall higher volume, but are just as fully realized and affecting.
 An essential reissue.